 The Management of Health & Safety at Work Regulations 1999 clarifies what employers are required to do to manage health and safety under the Health & Safety at Work Act 1974.
 It applies the principal of prevention, through effective arrangements for health & safety (planning, organization, monitoring & review).

-More specifically the Construction (Design & Management) Regulations 2007 set out the requirement for a Construction Phase Health & Safety Plan under part 3.
+More specifically the Construction (Design & Management) Regulations 2015 sets out the requirement for a Construction Phase Health & Safety Plan.